 Here are the main traits of being at Stage 4 of the DevOps maturity model:

-• Ops and development teams work closely with project management and security teams when planning improvements to the product.
+- Ops and development teams collaborate closely with project management and security teams when planning product improvements.

-• The continuous integration system works well 90+ percent of the time.
+- The continuous integration system works well 90 percent of the time or more.

 If you're at this point, your company is making full use of DevOps.
-The only thing keeping you out of the final stage is instilling a culture of continually using data-driven insights to optimize processes.
+The only thing holding you back from the final stage is the need to instill a culture of continually using data-driven insights to optimize processes.

 Stage 5: Fully Mature DevOps